deepikasrinivasans/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ## NAME: DEEPIKA S
 ## REGISTER NUMBER: 212222230028
 # Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit

-# Implementation of Half Adder and Full Adder circuit
 ### AIM:
 To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.